top of page

 San Marcos

-The Indigenous Cultures Institute was founded in 2006 by members of the Miakan-Garza Band, one of the over six-hundred bands that resided in Texas and northeastern Mexico.
+The Indigenous Cultures Institute (ICI) was founded in 2006 by members of the Miakan-Garza Band, one of the over six-hundred bands that resided in Texas and northeastern Mexico.
 The Coahuiltecans have consistently occupied this area for over 12,000 years.
 ICI works to preserve the cultures of the Native Americans indigenous to Texas and northern Mexico while maintaining its covenant with sacred sites.
-The 83rd Legislature recognized the Miakan-Garza Band as a Texas Indian tribe with “immeasurable contributions to the State of Texas”.
-Members of the Miakan-Garza Band still practice their traditional ceremonies and maintain long held family ties.
+The 83rd Legislature recognized the Miakan-Garza Band as a Texas Indian tribe with “immeasurable contributions to the State of Texas.”

-The Institute will secure a site and develop a new facility to serve as a hub among a series of shared greenways, open park spaces and the protected waterways of the San Marcos River.
-ICI representatives stated a desire to be near the Great Springs Trails that will connect Barton Springs in Austin, Sacred Springs in San Marcos, Comal Springs in New Braunfels, and San Pedro Springs in San Antonio.
-The proximity to the springs and the trails would anchor the Indigenous Cultures Center to a historic land trail and a sacred water site.
+The Institute will establish a new facility as a hub among shared greenways, parks, and protected waterways of the San Marcos River.
+ICI aims to be near the Great Springs Trails, linking Barton Springs, Sacred Springs, Comal Springs, and San Pedro Springs, anchoring the Indigenous Cultures Center to historic trails and sacred waters.

 Sign up for email updates to receive information on project status and major milestones.